Diamondbacks vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has 80 hits with nine doubles, a triple, 14 home runs, 43 walks and 54 RBI.
-He's also stolen nine bases.
+- Randy Arozarena has nine doubles, a triple, 14 home runs, 44 walks and 54 RBI (80 total hits).
+He has stolen nine bases.

 Arozarena Recent Games